 We are aware that this study has a number of limitations.
 The first concerns the measures used to capture Hanzi reading and writing skills.
 Only the accuracy rate was analyzed and the detailed errors in reading and writing were not taken into account.
 Future research could compare the performance of learners at other levels in reading Hanzi (such as examining eye-movements) and writing Hanzi (such as stroke direction and stroke order) between the Arabic and English L2 learners, which might reveal more insightful findings about the influence of L1 script directionality on L2 learning.
-In addition, the stroke order of the target Hanzi used in the writing task was not taken into account because of the difficulty to define the relative complexity of stroke order and to record the dynamic process of Hanzi writing (Zhang 2014), and this issue could be addressed in future studies.
+In addition, the stroke order of the target Hanzi used in the writing task was not taken into account because of the difficulty in defining the relative complexity of stroke order and recording of the dynamic process of Hanzi writing (Zhang 2014), and this issue could be addressed in future studies.
 Secondly, although the Arabic and English learners were proficiency-matched, there were individual differences among them, such as their experience of study in China.
 Future research including CSL learners matched for both proficiency level and individual differences in amount and type of exposure in L2 will generate a clearer picture of how L1 background impacts Hanzi learning.

 References